PubInv/krake/Firmware/README.md

 # Description of Files in this Directory

 Firmware/20240421.V1 :
-- exercises the machinery of the krake
+- Exercises the machinery of the Krake (custom machinery integration).
 - Connects to WiFi and sets up a server for client communication.
 - Initializes the LCD and controls its display.
 - Sets up pins for controlling multiple lamps.
-- Exercises the machinery of the Krake (custom machinery integration).
 - Continuously loops to handle incoming and outgoing WiFi commands.
 - Initializes the DFPlayer and plays emergency sounds.
 - Allows muting of emergency sounds for ten minutes using a button.